 Some people sit out for a couple of days and some never perform a song.
 We aim to create an environment where every songwriter will open themselves up to sharing what they are working on with at least one person, if not a small workshop, Dar or the entire song circle at night.
-Although we have gifted songwriters who perform regularly out in the world and are comfortable doing so, we also have people like you who are nervous, new to the experience and excited to grow.
+Although we have working singer-songwriters who perform regularly out in the world and are comfortable doing so, we also have people like you who are nervous, new to the experience and excited to grow.
 It is important to note that this retreat is different from many others in that it really does come down to the actual songwriting, not the performance.
 This retreat strives to be a safe, nurturing and enjoyable week where competition disappears and where we focus on growing as songwriters while being supportive to others, wherever they are at on their songwriting journey.

 What kind of songwriting supplies should we bring?

 We recommend a notebook for lyrics, a notebook for writing other thoughts (it can be the same notebook if you want), your lucky pen, and a simple recording device for ideas such as a cell phone, iPad or laptop.

 Will Dar actually hear my song?
 Will we see her individually or as a group?